alphonse92/game-of-drones-compose/README.md

 ### Testing

+**IMPORTANT**
+Run the api with docker-compose-test-yaml file or you will dump your database!

 #### Api
-After install, stop the cluster.
+After install and run, stop the cluster.
 ```
 docker-compose -f docker-compose-test.yaml up api
 cd game-of-drones-api